djbowen95/employee-tracker/README.md

 # DEMONSTRATION VIDEO LINK:
 The demonstration video link will go here as soon as I have successfully uploaded it.
 ## Description
 This application can be used to keep track of your employees, their roles, their salaries, the departments they belong to, and their managers.
-It is built in Node.js, with the npm inquirer package, with a database in MySQL and using a the MySQL2 package to make queries to and from the database.
+It is a command-line application, built in the Node.js runtime environment with an interface built in Inquirer.
+It makes queries to the database using the npm MySQL2 package, and the database is stored with MySQL.

 ## Table of Contents